 The midst of grief seems to be an endless void.
-Hypnotherapy could help you to come through the other side.
+Hypnotherapy could help you to come through to the other side.

 Losing somebody close to you is incredibly hard and I’m sorry if you’re here because this has happened to you.
 I see a good number of people for issues surrounding bereavement and its consequent grief.
 At the time of writing this post it’s also an even more unjust experience, for many, than is usually the case – thanks to covid 19.
 I’ve spent a good many sessions, over this past year, working with those who have lost loved ones to this disease.

-What my clients, however, tend to find is that somewhere along the process they become stuck and are unable to move on.
+What my clients tend to find, however, is that somewhere along the process they become stuck and are unable to move on.
 The natural process of moving through the darkness of grief becomes less a process than a nightmare.
 When they recognise that grief isn’t losing its sting with the passage of time, they come to me for help.
 If you’ve begun to recognise that grief won’t let you go either, read on and see if I might be the right person to help you too.

 I’ve used hypnotherapy for bereavement issues in all these locations.
 Please be reassured, however, that I’m not some magician who will attempt to rid you of your grief through uttering a few magic spells.
 I understand that this will never be an easy process and work in a sensitive and empathetic way to help people to complete the process of making their way through the remaining stages.

 Grief and sadness have a purpose.
 It’s perfectly understandable that people don’t want to be experiencing such emotions.
 They’re truly awful.
 I’m often contacted and asked if I can work to remove them.